OsiriX-Foundation/karnak-documentation/content/userguide/profiles.en.md

 description: Manage the profiles
 ---

-This page lists all the profiles configured in Karnak and allows to edit, create and delete them.
-A profile contains a definition of actions that should be applied to a DICOM instance before being sent.
+This page lists all profiles configured in Karnak and allows you to create, edit, and delete them.
+A profile defines the actions to apply to a DICOM instance before it is sent

-The "Dicom Basic Profile" is present by default and cannot be deleted.
-This profile is detailed in the section [How does de-identification work?](../../profiles/rules).
-This profile cannot be deleted or edited, except for the value of default issuer of patient ID.
+The `Dicom Basic Profile` is available by default and cannot be deleted.
+It is described in the section [How does de-identification work?](../../profiles/rules).
+This profile cannot be modified except for the default `defaultIssuerOfPatientID` [value](../../profiles/profilestructure/#profile-metadata).

 ![profile page](/userguide/profile_main.png)

 ##### 1. Profile drag and drop area

-A profile can only be created by importing a YAML file using the top right component of the Profiles view.
-The file can be selected by clicking the "Upload File" button or drag and dropped there.
-It will be loaded and analyzed.
-If there are no errors, a new profile will automatically be created with the content of the file, and added to the list of profiles.
+Profiles can only be created by importing a YAML file using the top\-right component of the `Profiles` view.
+You can select a file by clicking the `Upload file...` button or by dragging and dropping it into the area.
+The file is then loaded and analyzed.
+If no errors are found, a new profile is automatically created from the file and added to the profile list.

 ##### 2. Profile list

-All the profiles available are listed here.
-A profile can evolve and be present in the list under the same name but with a different version.
+All available profiles are listed here.
+A profile can evolve over time and appear multiple times in the list under the same name but with different versions.

-By selecting a profile in the list, its details are displayed on the right.
+When you select a profile in the list, its details are displayed on the right.

 ##### 3. Profile details

-This area contains the details of a profile.
+This area shows the details of the selected profile.

-If the profile is selected in the list, its details will appear on the right panel.
+If a profile is selected in the list, its details appear in the right panel.

-Some information can be edited such as the name, version and minimum required version of Karnak, by clicking on the pen icon.
+Some fields, such as the name, version, and minimum required Karnak version, can be edited by clicking the pen icon.

 ![profile edit](/userguide/profile_editbtn.png)

-The field's value can be edited, the changes are saved by clicking on the check mark button and reverted by clicking on the cross button.
+Edit the field value, then click the checkmark button to save the changes or the cross button to discard them.

 ![profile edit](/userguide/profile_editconfirm.png)

 The rest of the profile cannot be modified.

-The entire profile can be downloaded as a YAML file by clicking on the button on the right or deleted by clicking on the button on the left.
+You can download the entire profile as a YAML file by clicking the button on the right, or delete it by clicking the button on the left.

 ![Profile actions](/userguide/profile_actions.png)

-If a YAML file was imported, this view will display the details of the newly created profile, if no errors occurred during the import and the creation was successful.
+When a YAML file is imported successfully, this view shows the details of the newly created profile.

-If some errors occurred during the profile creation, the profile won't be created and added to the profiles' list.
-The errors will be displayed in the right panel with details about the source of the error(s).
-An example is shown below.
+If errors occur during profile creation, the profile is not added to the list.
+The errors are shown in the right panel with details about their cause, as illustrated below.

 ![profile page](/userguide/profile_error.png)